-Are you looking for Jack Frost to sprinkle the earth with some icy glitter these days, or perhaps you want a white blanket of snow to cover over the world?
-I know so many people dream of a white Christmas.
-I personally only want one snow day when I am sure I can stay inside, curled up with a hot chai latte, coffee, or hot chocolate.
+Are you looking for Jack Frost to coat the earth with icy glitter these days?
+Or perhaps you want a white blanket of snow to cover over the world.
+Many people dream of a white Christmas.
+I personally want one snow day when I am sure I can stay inside, curled up with coffee or hot chocolate.

-Winter is my least favorite time of the year anyway, although I like maybe ONE OR TWO cold nights to go out shopping to get that fresh air in my lungs.
+Winter is my least favorite time of the year; although I like one or two cold nights of shopping to breathe in that fresh, cold air.

-About 12 years ago I was in Toronto, Canada, and it was the only time I loved the winter and the snow.
-You could reach out and touch the snow and it was dry.
+One winter, I spent time in Toronto, Canada.
+It was the only time I loved the winter and the snow.
+You could reach out and touch the snow and it was dry!
 I was so surprised.
-When I went downtown on a subway I was glad to get out and walk on the streets and into the stores.
-I just couldn’t believe it was not wet snow and that the air felt crisp but not icy cold.
+I went downtown on a subway and was glad to get out and walk on the streets and into the stores.
+I couldn't believe it was not wet snow and that the air felt crisp but not icy cold.
 I imagined Jack Frost must not visit them there.

-My friend and I discussed just the other day about that first Christmas when Christ was born.
-I wondered what it was like if it was really cold, or was it even snowing?
+My friend and I recently talked about that first Christmas when Christ was born.
+I wondered what it was like.
+Was it really cold?
+Was it snowing?
 Did Jack Frost appear on the scene?
-Imagine Jesus as a tiny baby out in the elements of the night in an open stable, lying on straw with only a cloth blanket to keep him warm?
+Imagine Jesus as a tiny baby out in the elements of the night in an open stable, lying on straw with only a cloth blanket to keep him warm.

-I know that He chose to come to Earth and lie in a manager and when I consider Him who endured so much plus the ridicule of mankind I am determined to keep Christmas alive in my heart every moment of every day of the year.
+I know that He chose to come to earth in the way He did.
+When I consider Him who endured so much plus the ridicule of mankind, I am determined to keep Christmas alive in my heart every day of the year.
 I can endure any icy cold winter days and nights knowing that Jesus paid such a price for me.

-In the song The First Noel we know the shepherds heard the angel’s story and followed a star to right where our Savior was lying in a manger, in a stable because there was no room anywhere for Him.
-The shepherds looked up and saw a star shining bright on that cold winter’s night.
+In the song The First Noel we know the shepherds heard the angel's story and followed a star to where our Savior was in a manger.
+He was in a stable because there was no room anywhere for Him.
+The shepherds looked up and saw a star shining bright on that cold winter's night.

 Noel!
 Noel!
 Born is the King of Israel!
-Let us too make room for Him in our hearts this Christmas.
+Let's make room for Him in our hearts this Christmas.